dsp-jetpack/JetPack/doc/deployment_guide.md

 ### Introduction

-Openstack Key Manager (barbican) is the secrets manager for Red Hat OpenStack Platform.
+Openstack Key Manager (Barbican) is the secrets manager for Red Hat OpenStack Platform.
 Barbican is not enabled by default in Red Hat OpenStack Platform.
-We can use the barbican API and command line to centrally manage the certificates, keys, and passwords used by OpenStack services.
+We can use the Barbican API and command line to centrally manage the certificates, keys, and passwords used by OpenStack services.
 Barbican runs as a containerized service.
 Barbican currently supports the following use cases described in this guide:
 * Symmetric encryption keys - used for Block Storage (cinder) volume encryption, ephemeral disk encryption, Object Storage (swift) encryption, among others.
 * Asymmetric keys and certificates - glance image signing and verification, octavia TLS load balancing, among others.
 #### Backend